markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 ## Step 2 - Test by adding an image to S3

 ### Copy a test image to S3

-Copy a test image to S3.
+In this step, you will copy a test image to S3.
 The workshop has a set of test images you can use in the `test_images` folder.
-You can use the S3 console to upload an image, or use the AWS CLI as in the following command:
+You can use the S3 console to upload an image, or use the AWS CLI as in the following command (remembering to use your specific S3 bucket name in place of `<bucket-name>`):

 ```
 aws s3 cp ../../test_images/northern-cardinal.jpg s3://<bucket-name>/birds/`
 ```

-You may have to refresh the S3 console to see the new file in your bucket.
-Also, to ensure the Lambda function is triggered, you need to ensure you use the `birds/` prefix for the target object in the S3 bucket.
+To ensure the Lambda function is triggered, you need to ensure you use the `birds/` prefix for the target object within your S3 bucket.
+If you are looking for the image via the S3 console, you may have to refresh the  console to see the new file in your bucket.

 ### Review CloudWatch logs for the Lambda function

+In this step, you confirm that the S3 trigger is properly invoking your species identifier.
 Go to the Lambda console.
 Click the `Monitoring` tab.
-You should see the `Invocations` count go up.
+You should see the `Invocations` count is no longer 0.
 Note that the metrics are not updated instantaneously.
 It could take a couple of minutes and a refresh before you see the charts updated.

 Now click `View logs in CloudWatch`.
 Click on the most recently updated Log Stream.
 You can identify that by looking at the `Last Event Time` column.

 Review the logs.
-Look for log entries containing `msg` to see the results of the SageMaker inference.
+Look for log entries containing `msg` to see readable results of the SageMaker inference.
 As you interpret the logs, you will see that each invocation of the function is bracketed by a `START` message at the beginning of the invocation, and a `REPORT` message after completion of the invocation.
 Here is a sample set of log output:

 ```
 ...